musawirali/veh-test/README.md

+Implement the function `assignVehicles` in `index.js`.
+Test your solution by running the included tests.

 You are given an array of `vehicles` and an array of `drivers` in a household.
  For car insurance, we need to assign each driver a `principal vehicle`.
 This information is sometimes missing.
 We need to come up with an algorithm to do principal vehicle